fabeklou/alx-low_level_programming/0x03-debugging/README.md

 ## Learning Objectives

-At the end of this project, you are expected to be able to [https://fs.blog/feynman-learning-technique/?fbclid=IwAR2K5_BGPVo0QjJXkOIIqNsqcXK4lTskPWJvA0asKQIGtCPWaQBdKmj1Ztg](explain to anyone), without the help of Google:
+At the end of this project, you are expected to be able to [explain to anyone](https://intranet.alxswe.com/rltoken/b8uX1nIy0A55tWVlIRTaHQ), without the help of Google:

 ### General